nicoster/chrome-devtools-cli/README.md

 - 🚀 **Performance Data**: `eval "performance.now()"` or `eval "performance.getEntriesByType('navigation')"`
 - 📱 **User Agent**: `eval "navigator.userAgent"`
 - 🌐 **Network Requests**: `eval "fetch('/api').then(r => r.json())"`

+**Why this design is optimal for LLMs:**

+1. **LLMs are JavaScript experts**: They can write complex automation scripts instantly
+2. **Rapid validation**: Write → Execute → See Results → Refine - perfect for LLM workflows
+3. **No feature waiting**: LLMs can accomplish any task through JavaScript without waiting for CLI command implementations
+4. **Natural workflow**: When you ask an LLM to automate something, it writes JavaScript - exactly what `eval` executes
+5. **Maximum flexibility**: Any browser API, any complexity level, any scenario - all through JavaScript

+**This is not a limitation - it's a feature designed specifically for AI-assisted development.**

+### 🎯 IDE Integration - Built for LLM Workflows

+**Why we support Cursor Commands & Claude Skills:**

+This tool is designed for LLM-assisted development.
+The IDE integrations (`install-cursor-command` and `install-claude-skill`) bring browser automation directly into AI-powered development environments:

+- **🔄 Seamless LLM Workflow**: AI assistants can write and execute browser automation scripts directly in your IDE
+- **🧠 AI-Native Design**: The eval-first approach means LLMs can accomplish any browser task through JavaScript
+- **⚡ Instant Script Validation**: LLMs write JavaScript → execute via eval → see results → refine - all in real-time
+- **📚 Context-Aware Automation**: AI understands your project context and can generate relevant automation scripts
+- **🎯 Natural Language → Automation**: Ask "click the submit button" → AI generates `document.querySelector('#submit').click()` → executes instantly
+- **🤖 Perfect for AI Assistants**: Claude and Cursor can use browser automation as part of their toolset

+**The integration exists because this tool is built for LLMs - the eval-first design and IDE integrations work together to enable AI-powered browser automation.**

 ### ⏳ Not Yet Implemented